 Just behind Princes Street lies George Street.
 The home to The Dome has adopted some more market-stalls and a gigantic illuminated walkway for this year’s celebrations.
 My advice and recommendation is to make sure you swing past the street after sunset; the decorations wrapped around The Dome come to life, as well as the walkway tunnel a little further along!

 The Square has ironically been taken over by a circular ice rink for all of the family to enjoy!
 Join in the fun, stand by and watch or even cross the bridge over the top of the rink into the indoor bar and escape the cold for a while.
 It’s a quieter – but just as beautiful – little area to stop by.

-I hope you’ve enjoyed this little insight into Edinburgh’s Christmas – let me know if you’ve been and what you enjoyed most… If you haven’t yet been then I have one note of warning for you: wrap up!!!
-It’s bloody freezing!
+I hope you’ve enjoyed this little insight into Edinburgh’s Christmas – let me know if you’ve been and what you enjoyed most… If you haven’t yet been but plan to in the future then I have one note of warning for you: wrap up!!!
+It’s freezing!